 Gaist can add value to utilities through the whole project life cycle (from feasibility to handover) of upgrade and maintenance works on their buried infrastructure in the highway network.

 From initial condition assessment of the carriageway and footway; and asset inventory and location; through assistance with budgeting and prioritising maintenance schemes; improving the designing and planning process; and support during site works; on to on-going monitoring of the re-instatements for warranty claim mitigation.

-The quality of the re-instatement following a dig or trenching is a key part of the commercial viability of a project and (not least) minimising complaints and claims from residents and the general public.
-Imagery from Gaist both before and after works can help with taking the subjectivity out of, and improving, the quality of contractor performance; and providing validation information in the event of a subsequent claim without the need for a site survey.
+The quality of the reinstatement following a dig or trenching is a key part of the commercial viability of a project and in minimising complaints and claims from residents and the general public.
+Imagery from Gaist both before and after works can help take the subjectivity out of assessing the quality of contractor performance and provide high quality validation information in the event of a subsequent claim without the need for subsequent site surveys.

 GaistMaterials is a detailed report of the surface type/material for verges, footways and carriageways for the entire planned network.
 This ensures that FTTH High Level Designs (HLD) are completed with the optimum route with the minimum of revisions and redesigns, and that business cases (average cost per homes passed), budgets and forecasts are as accurate as possible.
 At the project design stage through detailed analysis of the network area at a macro and micro level for scoping the works and creating bill of quantities from the desk-top, without the need for site surveys.